Apple sells 2 million new phones, shares touch $700

 He also raised his earnings per share estimates for the September and December quarters to $44.32 from $43.25, and to $56.96 from $56.90, respectively.

-Wall Street analysts on average expect Apple to earn 44.25 cents per share in the December quarter, according to Thomson Reuters I/B/E/S estimates.
+Wall Street analysts on average expect Apple to earn $44.25 per share in the December quarter, according to Thomson Reuters I/B/E/S estimates.

 The new phone, which will appear in stores on Friday for walk-in purchases, has a larger, 4-inch screen and is slimmer and far lighter than the previous model.
 The iPhone 5 supports the faster 4G network and also comes with a number of software updates, including Apple's new in-house maps feature.